fredrikbaberg/ha-sensor-sl/README.md

 **This is a fork of fuffenz SL sensor (https://github.com/fuffenz/ha-sensor-sl).**

+**I'm archiving this, since I'm not actively working on it.
+Have a look at this fork instead: https://github.com/DSorlov/ha-sensor-sl**

 This is a simple component for Home Assistant that can be used to create a "Departure board" for buses and trains in Stockholm, Sweden.
 You have to install it as a custom component and you need to get your own API key from SL / Trafiklab.

 - First, visit [https://www.trafiklab.se/api](https://www.trafiklab.se/api) and create a free account.
 They provide multiple APIs, the one you want is ["SL Trafikinformation 4"](https://www.trafiklab.se/api/sl-realtidsinformation-4).